 The Baptist Student Union provides a well rounded ministry to the students, faculty, and staff at Crowder College.
 They host a weekly Bible study, free meals, service projects, conferences, and retreats.

-Crowder Catholics on Campus exists to help all of the faithful exercise their baptismal prerogative by helping build up the Church on campus and bring Christian witness to the academic world.
-Catholics on Campus host weekly Bible studies, guest speakers, prayer, and fellowship for all students.
+Crowder Catholics Campus Ministry exists to help all of the faithful exercise their baptismal prerogative by helping build up the Church on campus and bring Christian witness to the academic world.
+Catholics Campus Ministry host weekly Bible studies, guest speakers, prayer, and fellowship for all students.

 International club is an organization that mostly consists of international students from different countries, but it is open to everyone!
 It is dedicated to preserving, sharing and understanding cultural relationships around the world.
 International club organizes fun activities and events to explore international, cultural, historical, and socio-economic affairs and bring together people of all backgrounds and nationalities.